CMCRobotics/homie-client-rx/README.md

 but intends to extend it by adding :

 * Support for URL based MQTT configuration (instead of IP / Port, to allow support for websockets for instance)
-* Support for RxPy events (instead of plain callbacks, to support async and reactive operators)
+* Support for [reactive Rx3](https://pypi.org/project/RxPy3/) events (instead of plain callbacks, to support async and reactive operators)

 ### Usage